wangjiawen2013/charton/README.md

   }
 }
 ```
+## ⚡ High-Performance WebAssembly
+Charton is engineered for the modern web.
+By stripping away unnecessary bloat, it delivers heavy-duty data power in a lightweight package:
+- **Compact Footprint**: Optimized to **~4MB raw binary (~900KB after Gzip)**, making it one of the lightest Polars-integrated Wasm modules available.
+- **Zero-Lag Rendering:** Designed to process and visualize data-intensive sets directly in the browser (*full performance benchmarks pending*).
+- **Modern Toolchain Support:** Optimized for `wasm-pack`; compatible with modern bundlers like Vite and Webpack.
+> 📖 **Wasm Getting Started:** Check out **Chapter 9** of our [Tutorial](docs/tutorial.md) for a step-by-step example of rendering a scatter plot in the browser using Wasm.

 ## Examples
 This gallery contains a selection of examples of the plots charton can create.
 Go to the `examples` folder to view the source code.